Gamer08YT/docs/docs/guides/FAQ.md

 :::

-::: details I changed the theme and now its throwing an error
+::: details I changed my theme, and now Paymenter is throwing an error.

-This can have a few reasons.
-The most common is that you didn't follow the installation guide correctly.
+This can happen for a few reasons.
+The most common is the installation guide was followed incorrectly.
-To revert back to the default theme you can run the following command:
+To revert back to the default theme, run the following command:

 ```bash
 php artisan app:settings:change theme